CommandPost/FCPCafe/docs/_includes/latenite/marker-toolbox.md

 {{ include "five-stars" }}

 Amazing simple
 I wanted an app like this since I started editing.
-Now for the first time I can process the comments I get via an e-mail on an edit from the start and not, as I usualy do, begin at the end of the edit and work backwards.
+Now for the first time I can process the comments I get via an e-mail on an edit from the start and not, as I usually do, begin at the end of the edit and work backwards.

 _Blazy – Apr 6, 2023 (Apple App Store Review)_
 :::